yoogol/project-three-ys/README.md

 [x] handle login/register information: get user input and send into a db collection of users (create user group and save users/roomies inside it)
 [x] make data load for appropriate user
 [x] prevent Registering with the same name
+[x] save user's score into db (find user, get their score updated) [x] update score when the task is checked and when the task is unchecked [x] grab score for scoreboard by weekly
+[x] create ability to join somebody else's team
+[x] figure out how to add a user to an existing group [x] log who completed the task

 TODO:
-[x] save user's score into db (find user, get their score updated) [x] update score when the task is checked and when the task is unchecked [] grab score for scoreboard by weekly
-[] create ability to join somebody else's team
+[] merge
+[] fix: when checkbox is pressed, score is counted toward current user [] update roommate 1 to something else
+[] determine who won last week and score
 [] create logic for calculating weekly score and update the scoreboard [x] add time completed  and week completed
   [x] retrieve user's scores at login
-[] create logic for determining the winner  after one week is up [] figure out date format with displaying tasks
+[] create logic for determining the winner  after one week is up [] punishment logic
+[] figure out date format with displaying tasks
-[] figure out date format when editing tasks in a format [] figure out how to add a user to an existing group [] allow unclaim and check only for the user whose task it is [] log who completed the task
-[] replace roomie1 and roomie2 with names
+[] figure out date format when editing tasks in a format [] allow unclaim and check only for the user whose task it is [] replace roomie1 and roomie2 with names